zhanbopro/hello-world/README.md

 I have to say I love coding. and I'd like to change my major to something about computer science in graduate level.
 Here, the journey begin.

 I can code in Python and C and I love them.
-So if anyone have the same sence with me, let's chat and communicating.
+So if anyone have the same sense with me, let's chat and communicating.
+February.
+6th.
+2017